confluentinc/flink-table-api-python-examples/README.md

 poetry install
 ```

+**Note**: Flink's Python API communicates with a Java process under the hood.
+Make sure you also have at least Java 11
+installed.
+Check that your `JAVA_HOME` environment variable is correctly set.
+Only checking `java -version` might not
+be enough.

 Run an example script.
 No worries the program is read-only so it won't affect your existing
 Kafka clusters.
 All results will be printed to the console.
 ```bash